Psychology

 PsycARTICLES (APA)

 A full-text journal collection of over seventy journals published by the American Psychological Association, the APA Educational Publishing Foundation, the Canadian Psychological Association, and Hogrefe Publishing Group.
-View the full journal coverage list.
+View the complete journal coverage list.
+View the PsycARTICLES database.

 PsycEXTRA

-Browse gray literature such as conference presentations, reports, fact sheets, and newsletters, providing access to unique and innovative content in psychology and the behavioral sciences.
+Browse gray literature, including conference presentations, reports, fact sheets, and newsletters, to access unique and innovative content in psychology and the behavioral sciences.
+View the PsycEXTRA database.

 PubMed

-The National Library of Medicine's abstract/citation database covering the international journal literature of biomedicine, including psychiatry and many journals in various areas of psychology.
+The National Library of Medicine's abstract/citation database covers the international journal literature of biomedicine, including psychiatry, as well as many journals in various areas of psychology.
+View the PubMed database.

 PsycTESTS (PsycNet)

-Provides access to psychological tests, measures, scales, surveys, and other assessments as well as descriptive summaries of the test and its development and administration.
+Provides access to psychological tests, measures, scales, surveys, and other assessments, as well as descriptive summaries of the test and its development and administration.
 These instruments are not commercially available.
-The key feature in this database is that the actual tests themselves are included for most, but not all, of the entries.
+The key feature of this database is that the actual tests themselves are included for most, but not all, entries.
+View the PsycTESTS database.

 Diagnostic and Statistical Manual of Mental Disorders (DSM-5)

-DSM-5 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is the standard classification of mental disorders used by mental health professionals in the United States.
+Access the DSM-5.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is the standard classification of mental disorders used by mental health professionals in the United States.
 It is intended to be applicable in a wide array of contexts and used by clinicians and researchers of many different orientations (e.g., biological, psychodynamic, cognitive, behavioral, interpersonal, family/systems).
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is the current edition.

 DSM-5-TR® Handbook of Differential Diagnosis